FAQ

 Q: What is the Core Program schedule like?

-A: This is typically a fairly free-flowing program that leaves you lots of time to wander the show floor, meet with companies that interest you, take advantage of educational programming, and socialize.
+A: Because the Expo West schedule has changed for 2025 – taking place earlier in the month and earlier in the week – the MBArk schedule will be changing, too.
+And we are not quite sure what it will look like.
+This is typically a fairly free-flowing program that leaves you lots of time to wander the show floor, meet with companies that interest you, take advantage of educational programming, and socialize.
 In the past, the schedule has typically included:

 DAY 1 (Thursday)